All Episodes

 It was a rumor.

-A small town rumor that sparked worldwide interest that a mouse burning down a house has been found to be untrue.
+A small-town rumor that sparked worldwide interest of a mouse burning down a house has been found to be untrue.

-After 81-year-old Chano Marez's house burned down Saturday in Fort Sumner, news services picked up the story.
+After 81-year-old Chano Mares' house burned down Saturday in Fort Sumner, news services picked up the story.

-Flaming Mouse burns down house, read the headline over an AP story that appeared on WSBTV.com for Atlanta, that's in at in uh Atlanta.
+Flaming mouse burns down house, read the headline over an AP story that appeared on WSBTV.com for Atlanta.

-Uh according to initial reports, Martys threw the critter in a pile of burning leaves near his house, but it ran back to the house on fire.
+According to initial reports, Mares threw the critter in a pile of burning leaves near his house, but it ran back to the house on fire.

 Local firefighters said the mouse ran to just beneath the window.